bpotvin/vsc-rexx/README.md

 Not all that tempts your wandering eyes <br>
 And heedless hearts, is lawful prize; <br>
 Nor all, that glisters, gold.<br>
- - Thomas Grey
+*[Thomas Grey]*

 ...
-Come, my friends, <br>
+Come, my friends,<br>
-'T is not too late to seek a newer world. <br>
+'T is not too late to seek a newer world.<br>
-Push off, and sitting well in order smite <br>
+Push off, and sitting well in order smite<br>
-The sounding furrows; for my purpose holds <br>
+The sounding furrows; for my purpose holds<br>
-To sail beyond the sunset, and the baths <br>
+To sail beyond the sunset, and the baths<br>
-Of all the western stars, until I die. <br>
+Of all the western stars, until I die.<br>
 It may be that the gulfs will wash us down:<br>
-It may be we shall touch the Happy Isles, <br>
+It may be we shall touch the Happy Isles,<br>
-And see the great Achilles, whom we knew. <br>
+And see the great Achilles, whom we knew.<br>
-Tho' much is taken, much abides; and tho' <br>
+Tho' much is taken, much abides; and tho'<br>
-We are not now that strength which in old days <br>
+We are not now that strength which in old days<br>
-Moved earth and heaven, that which we are, we are; <br>
+Moved earth and heaven, that which we are, we are;<br>
-One equal temper of heroic hearts, <br>
+One equal temper of heroic hearts,<br>
-Made weak by time and fate, but strong in will <br>
+Made weak by time and fate, but strong in will<br>
-To strive, to seek, to find, and not to yield. <br>
+To strive, to seek, to find, and not to yield.<br>
- - Alfred, Lord Tennyson
+*[Alfred, Lord Tennyson]*

+I'd rather be a could-be if I cannot be an are;<br>
+Because a could-be is a maybe who is reaching for a star.<br>
+I'd rather be a has-been than a might-have-been, by far;<br>
+For a might-have-been has never been, but a has was once an are.<br>
+*[Milton Berle]*